-The legend tells of Bandawasa, a strong warrior from Pengging.
+It starts with Bandawasa, a strong warrior from Pengging.
 He was tasked by his King to conquer a nearby kingdom called Prambanan.

-Armed with his Bandung (a club) and his army, they set out to attack the troops in Prambanan, killing the King in the process.
+Armed with his Bandung (a club) and his army, they set out to attack the troops in Prambanan, killing their King in the process.
 After achieving victory, the King of Pengging rewarded Bandawasa with the kingdom he had conquered.

-I found a free shuttle within the park that told me they were going to a nearby temple called Ratu Boko.
+I found a free shuttle inside the park that transported visitors to a nearby temple called Ratu Boko.